Architect makes a strong case for building with wood

 Wood is naturally sustainable.
 Trees keep growing as long as you keep planting them.
 Roseburg’s Resource Department is made up of foresters, engineers, biometricians, biologists and technicians.
 They create harvesting and reforestation plans that protect the land and maximize timber productivity.
 Our managed forest landscape is both productive and diverse — healthy and full of vigorously-growing trees.
 In all, our foresters plant over five million new trees each year.

 Roseburg was one of the first companies in the industry to produce particleboard from wood waste that was otherwise incinerated or dumped in landfills.
-In fact, our board plants are some of the earliest and most recycling plants in America.
-Our plants in Oregon, Montana, Louisiana and Mississippi process and recycle 1.5 million tons of reclaimed wood waste annually, converting it into panels that sequester carbon.
+In fact, our board facilities are some of the earliest and most recycling facilities in America.
+Our facilities in Oregon, Montana, Louisiana and Mississippi process and recycle 1.5 million tons of reclaimed wood waste annually, converting it into panels that sequester carbon.

-For years, we've been recycling waste materials into clean energy through our biomass cogeneration plants in Dillard, Oregon.
-We take wood waste from our own facilities as well as diverted wood waste from local landfills and produce clean energy for our manufacturing plants, administrative offices and nearby communities.
+For years, we've been recycling waste materials into clean energy through our biomass cogeneration facilities in Dillard, Oregon.
+We take wood waste from our own facilities as well as diverted wood waste from local landfills and produce clean energy for our manufacturing facilities, administrative offices and nearby communities.

 ENVIRONMENTAL MANAGEMENT SYSTEMS